The Bankrate promise

 Here are 20 top strategies for utilizing CDs to build your savings.

-1. Determine what the money is for
+1. Determine why you’re saving the money

-Also, if you’re trying to grow your money more aggressively, other types of investment products would be a better fit.
-Investments like stocks, mutual funds and exchange-traded funds (ETFs) may offer higher gains.
-But they also have the potential to lose principal.
+One smart reason to choose a CD with a fixed rate is you’ll know exactly how much money you’ll earn during the term.
+But if you’re trying to grow your money more aggressively over a longer period, other types of investments may be a better fit.
+Stocks, mutual funds, exchange-traded funds (ETFs) or index funds may offer higher gains, though they also have the potential to lose principal.

 2. Decide how much needs to be liquid

 Consider a CD for funds that don’t need to be accessible in the short term.

 Money meant for a near-term purchase or emergency savings should be in a liquid account, such as a savings or money market account.
 These accounts allow you to access your funds anytime, without penalty.

 Longer-term CDs sometimes pay higher rates, so it can be worthwhile to choose a four- or five-year term, if access to the funds isn’t needed sooner.